 table of contents Table of contents

 Multiple API checks can target the same server/service.
 In this case, your checks might need the same configuration item like an authentication token, a specific user name or even just some specific part of the URL.
-You can use global variables to ‘DRY’ up your checks and store these variables in just one place.
+You can use variables to ‘DRY’ up your checks and store these variables in just one place.

 Managing variables